superbunker/Website/_guides/community-support-for-automations.md

 ---
 <a name="codeofconduct"></a>
 ## CODE_OF_CONDUCT.md
-**When we create a new repo for you it will contain a Code of Conduct file for that you just need to edit to add your project name.**
+**Your new repo will contain a Code of Conduct file--you just need to add your project name.**

 Please do not edit any other details.
 If you have suggested revisions, please let us know by opening an [issue](https://github.com/100Automations/Website/issues/new?assignees=&labels=&template=blank-issue.md&title=).